max-mapper/byte-stream/readme.md

 #### batcher.next()

-Call this to get the next batch. `batch-stream` will buffer data indefinitely until you call `.next`.
+Call this to get the next batch. `byte-stream` will buffer data indefinitely until you call `.next`.
 While it is buffering data it will also send the proper backpressure events to upstream streams so that they know to back off a bit.

-The reasoning behind the semantics of `.next` is due to the use case in which `batch-stream` was originally written: Loading data into a database without overloading the database with too much data at once.
+The reasoning behind the semantics of `.next` is due to the use case in which `byte-stream` was originally written: Loading data into a database without overloading the database with too much data at once.
 For example, if a large file is being read at a rate of 200MB/s but the data store it is being copied into can only accept data at 50MB/s, *and* it is advantageous for you to insert data in batches (as opposed to single round trips for each piece of data), then you would want to get a batch from `level-batcher`, put it into the store, and as soon as you're read for the next one call `.next` to get a new batch.

 ### license